SU-SWS/decanter-web/content/_pages/brand-design-elements.md

 ### Create unity, not uniformity.

 Our identity guidelines make the Stanford web experience consistent while still providing the flexibility needed to communicate unique messages.
-We have two essential web branding elements – the Stanford Brand Bar and Global Footer – that should be included in all Stanford websites.
-These are built into all our available templates.
+We have two essential web branding elements – the Stanford global identity bar and Stanford global footer – that should be included in all official Stanford websites.
+These are built into all Decanter templates.